saltsthlm/protips/ReadMe.md

 # Protips

-This site lists the protips that we shared with eachother in the Slack-channel during the courses.
+This site lists the protips that we shared with each other in the Slack-channel during the courses.

 ## Working as a programmer, in a mob and elsewhere

 * [Mob programming starting points](mob-start.md)
 * [Woody Mob programming tips](woodyMobTips.md)
 * [Crafting Readable Code](readableCode.md)